-UNEXPECTED SCHOOL-TIME DISMISSAL OR EMERGENCY CLOSURE
+2.3 UNEXPECTED SCHOOL-TIME DISMISSAL OR EMERGENCY CLOSURE

 On a very rare occasion it may be necessary to dismiss students early due to an emergency (i.e., power failure, severe storm).
-A student information form is sent home early in the school year in order to provide us with emergency contact information.
-It is important that the form is completed and returned to school.
 It is imperative to notify the school office of changes in information during the school year.
+Students' emergency contact information is gathered and entered into PowerSchool, our student information system.
+Parents can update address, phone number in other pertinent information through the PowerSchool Parent Portal.
+Parents can set up a Parent Portal account by: